Amex Bluebird Review [2024]: Valued Banking Benefits, Fewer Fees

 Bluebird is not a checking nor a savings account so your money in the account cannot earn interest.

-If you are looking for a savings account with a reasonable interest rate that charges no fees consider Chime®.
+If you are looking for a savings account with a reasonable interest rate that charges no monthly fees consider Chime®.

 Can you have two Bluebird accounts?